koetjen/TLA/documentation/TLA_slurm_notes.md

 This are the steps to create a virtual environment and get all the required packages for TLA to run in a SLURM array.

+* First initiate an interactive node in the HPC server and load an anaconda, miniconda or mamba module before creating a virtual environment, and then activate it. __It is advisable to contact the IT administrator of the HPC system to get specific instructions for this step.__ Here is a general set of instructions, but they might be different depending of the configuration of the system. __The user should make the appropiate changes according to the administrators' advice__.
-* First initiate an interactive node in the HPC servert.
-If `mamba` is installed, which is a package manager more efficient than `conda`, load it and create/activate a new environment:
+* If `mamba` is installed, which is a package manager more efficient than `conda`, load it and create/activate a new environment:

 ```
 > interactive
 > module load mamba/latest
-> mamba create --name tlaenv python=3.8
+> mamba create --name tlaenv python=3.10
 > source activate tlaenv
 ```